 You may withdraw your submission during this period (before it receives a meta-review), but if you do so more than 48 hours after the submission deadline, your paper will be ineligible for resubmission in the next cycle.
 Contact the editors if you encounter special circumstances and are not sure whether withdrawal is appropriate.
 To withdraw, log into OpenReview, select your submission and then click on the “trash can” icon in the top right.

-Once the main reviews are available you will receive the opportunity to submit an author response.
-The exact timing varies by cycle and is listed on the dates and venues page.
-The intention of author response at ARR is different from that at conferences.
+The purpose of author response at ARR is different from that at conferences.
 At a conference, an author’s response is directly tied to an accept/reject decision, and therefore the authors often try to argue with the reviewers to accept their paper.
 On the other hand, ARR is only a reviewing platform and its reviewer do not have a direct say in the decision-making.
 Moreover, while conferences are a stateless system, in ARR, an author can always resubmit their paper in the next cycle after improving the paper and can request for the same or a different set of reviewers.

 Due to these differences, the ARR author response also has different goals than a typical conference author response, and in some cases different workflows are more appropriate.
 Some examples follow:

 Your response will immediately be visible to the reviewers.
 If a reviewer responds to your response, it will be possible to have a back-and-forth conversation using the ‘Official Comment’ button.
 Similar to the spirit of the first author response, the goal of the back-and-forth conversation is also to clarify any further misunderstandings; repeatedly arguing your point of view to a strongly opinionated reviewer will not be helpful and is not recommended.
 If you believe that the reviewer is violating the reviewer guidelines, it’s best to flag this using the confidential comment, specifying exactly what guideline is violated and why you believe so.
+Note that it is unreasonable to expect ACs to read very long discussions with reviewers: their guidelines ask them to read at least 2 author responses per review thread, but they will probably not read more.
+So please keep your discussion focused on the main issues that significantly impact the assessment.

 All back-and-forth comments can be made until a final deadline, after which the area chairs will write their meta-review.
 The meta-review will be written taking your response and subsequent discussion (if any) into account.
 Your paper’s review is considered complete as soon as you receive the meta-review, and you are free to commit it to a venue that accepts ARR reviews, submit it to some other venue, or resubmit it to ARR in the next cycle.

 Once the final reviews (including the meta-review) are delivered, you will know how the paper has been evaluated.
 There will be at least 3 reviews and a meta-review.
 Each review will provide text and scores conveying the reviewer’s impressions of the paper and suggestions for improvement.
-The meta-review will give an overall impression from the Action Editor’s perspective and indicate whether the paper would benefit from revision or whether it might merit publication in its current form.
+The meta-review will give an overall impression from the Area Chair’s perspective and indicate whether the paper would benefit from revision or whether it might merit publication in its current form.

 You have several choices for the next step of the paper: